-ABSTRACT.
-Let V be a Banach space all of whose n-dimensional subspaces are isometric for some fixed n, $1 < n < \dim(V)$.
-In 1932, Banach asked if under this hypothesis V is necessarily a Hilbert space.
-The question has been answered positively by various authors (most recently by Gromov in 1967) for even n and all V, and for odd n and large enough $\dim(V)$.

-In this paper we give a positive answer for real V and odd n of the form n=4k+1, $n\neq 133$.
-Our proof relies on a new characterization of ellipsoids in \mathbb{R}^n , $n\geq 5$, as the only symmetric convex bodies all of whose linear hyperplane sections are linearly equivalent affine bodies of revolution.
+Let V be a Banach space all of whose subspaces of a fixed dimension n are isometric, with $1 < n < \dim(V)$.
+In 1932, S Banach asked if under this hypothesis V is necessarily a Hilbert space.
+In 1967, M Gromov answered it positively for even n.
+We give a positive answer for real V and odd n of the form n = 4k + 1, with the possible exception of n = 133.
+Our proof relies on a new characterization of ellipsoids in \mathbb{R}^n for $n \ge 5$, as the only symmetric convex bodies all of whose linear hyperplane sections are linearly equivalent affine bodies of revolution.